jeffsp/SPOC/README.md

       [ ] Don't divide on z value (create quadtrees)
       [ ] Create a spoc file from an octree given an extent [ ] Unit/integration tests

+## Use Cases

+* Given contiguous tiles/octrees of point clouds, create a point cloud covering a specified extent.
+* Given contiguous tiles/octrees of point clouds, create products across all point clouds, but without artifacts near tile boundaries.
+* Given contiguous tiles/octrees of point clouds, generate multi-resolution points clouds across the entire extent, adjusting extents to support lower resolutions as needed.
+For example, increase extent by 4X, while lowering resolution by 4X.